KasperskyLab/Kaspresso/README.md

 Kaspresso provides a mechanism to handle a flakiness of Espresso.

-Flakiness in ui tests is when one test passes 50 times but brakes at 51 attempt without any understandable reason.
+Flakiness in ui tests is when one test passes 50 times but breaks at 51 attempt without any understandable reason.
 Unfortunately, it's a disease of all ui-tests libraries.
 #### Readability